BrendonFerreira/my-social-network/README.md

 # my-social-network
 Social network made with &lt;3

+For the archtecture:
- - Relations (1:1) will be used Redis
+ - For Relations (1:1) Redis
- - Relations (n:n) will be used Neo4j
+ - For Relations (n:n) Neo4j
- - Documents will be stored using MongoDB
+ - Documents using MongoDB
+ - Real time with WebRTC when available, otherwhise WebSockets

 # Models

 ## User